-Many students begin their nursing career with an ADN diploma from a community college or private career college.
+Many students begin their nursing career with an ADN degree from a community college or private career college.
 Programs last on average about 4 semesters over 2 years and students are able to take the NCLEX exam upon graduation and earn the title of Registered Nurse (RN) that allows them to begin their professional practice.
-In order to meet the need for more nurses, Alaska's post-secondary institutions offer accredited ADN programs, again clustered around the Anchorage urban area.
+In order to meet the need for more nurses, Alaska’s post-secondary institutions offer accredited ADN programs, again clustered around the Anchorage urban area.

 What to Look For in an ADN Program in Alaska

 With an array of educational choices both in college programs and throughout the nursing field, it is important that students have criteria to consider as they start their post-secondary career.
 Among the most important factors are:

 Accrediting an ADN program ensures that the program itself meets teaching practical standards.
 The accrediting body for ADN programs in the state is the Accreditation Commission for Education in Nursing (ACEN).
 As well, Alaskan colleges can be accredited by the Northwest Commission on Colleges and Universities (NWCCU) – one of 6 regional bodies appointed by the U.S. Government.

 Schools are licensed by Alaska’s Board of Nursing – a division of the state’s professional and corporate licensing division.
 Licensure is what allows nurses to use ‘RN' as their professional title; therefore, it is of key importance that the Board of Nursing supports your choice of ADN program at an accredited post-secondary institution.